TheBigBrainsCompany/symfony-cqrs-edition/README.md

-# The Big Brains Company - Symfony Standard CQRS
+# The Big Brains Company - Symfony CQRS Edition

 A default structure for CQRS oriented project and Symfony.